vedanthnanesha/WikiWanderer-Wikipedia-Article-Recommendation-System/README.md

 If you wish to run the React app, you can clone the repo, install the required React dependencies, and contact me at [vedanthnanesha04@gmail.com](mailto:vedanthnanesha04@gmail.com) for access to the recommendation model files, which are quite large in size (2.5GB+), and are not included in this repository.

-The project is currently in its deployment phase and will be available for public use soon.

 ## Application Demo

 - Login page for WikiWanderer: